- What is it?

 - What assistance is available?

 In 1993, the Army formed a group referred to as the Biological Technical Assistance Group (BTAG) to provide technical guidance to Army restoration project managers in the area of ecological risk assessment in response to BTAGs being formed at each of the U.S. EPA Regional Offices, but the Army BTAG was disbanded in 2008.
-For assistance with specific ERA issues, individuals or installations may contact the Army Institute of Public Health/U.S. Army Public Health Command (AIPH/PHC), U.S. Army Edgewood Chemical & Biological Center (ECBC), the U.S. Army Corps of Engineers (USACE), or the AEC individuals who specialize in risk assessment protocols, ecology, toxicology and natural resources.
+For assistance with specific ERA issues, individuals or installations may contact the Army Public Health Center (APHC), U.S. Army Edgewood Chemical & Biological Center (ECBC), the U.S. Army Corps of Engineers (USACE), or the AEC individuals who specialize in risk assessment protocols, ecology, toxicology and natural resources.

 - Read more about it: